Ranchi Test: Wriddhiman Saha’s finger injury being assessed as Rishabh Pant fills in on day three

 It was George Linde who tried to play a cut but missed and Saha got hit on his right ring finger which prompted physio Nitin Patel to escort him back to the dressing room.

-For the remainder of the third day, Pant kept wickets and become the second substitute wicketkeeper for India after the ICC rules came into effect in late 2017.
+For the remainder of the third day, Pant kept wickets and become the second substitute wicketkeeper for India in Testts after the new rules allowing a player outside the XI to don the gloves came into effect in 2017.

-The first substitute keeper for India was Dinesh Karthik, who replaced Parthiv Patel in the final Test against South Africa in Johannesburg in January, 2018.
+The first substitute ‘keeper for India was Dinesh Karthik, who replaced Parthiv Patel in the final Test against South Africa in Johannesburg in January, 2018.